Philosophy (PHIL)

 PHIL 3390 Latin American Philosophy (3 credits)

 Introduces significant figures, issues and texts in Latin American Philosophy.
-Investigates the global and comparative nature of philosophical dialogue and debate by reading texts from from philosophers and pensadores in Latin America, the Caribbean and the United States.
+Investigates the global and comparative nature of philosophical dialogue and debate by reading texts by philosophers and pensadores from Latin America, the Caribbean and the United States.

 Level of Study: Undergraduate